Microsoft to erase its carbon footprint, past and future, in climate push

 It was not immediately clear if the figures reported by the companies were exactly comparable.

 Microsoft and Amazon have come under fire from activist tech workers who have demanded that they stop supplying technology to oil and gas companies because of the polluting nature of fossil-fuel extraction.
-Microsoft in 2017 announced a multi-year deal to sell cloud services to U.S. energy giant Chevron Corp (CVX.N).
+Microsoft in 2017 announced a multi-year deal to sell cloud services to U.S. energy giant Chevron Corp.

 Microsoft Workers 4 Good, which says it represents Microsoft employees aiming to hold the company to its stated values, lauded the climate plan but said “this goal is incompatible with contracts that aim to increase oil extraction, a process which we know is not sustainable.”